nextgis/docs_ngweb/source/admin_interface.rst

    Choice of feature table.

-Feature table allows to perform the following operations with a selected record  (see in :numref:`admin_table_objects1_upload`):
+Feature table allows to perform the following operations with a selected record  (see :numref:`admin_table_objects1_upload`):

 1. Open
 2. Edit